Exact Inference with Latent Variables in an Arbitrary Domain: Introduction

 \section{Introduction}

-\emph{Community detection} has been one of the most researched topics in the field of network models.
+Generative network models have become a powerful tool for researchers in various fields, including data mining, social sciences, and biology \citep{goldenberg2010survey,fortunato2010community}.
 With the emergence of social media in the past decade, researchers are now exposed to millions of records of interaction generated on the Internet everyday.
-One can note that the generic structure and organization of social media resemble certain network models, for instance, the Erdos-Renyi Model, the Stochastic Block Model (SBM) and the Latent Space Model (LSM) \citep{goldenberg2010survey, newman2002random}.
-The analogy comes from the fact that, in a social network each user can be modeled as a node, and the interpersonal interactions can be modeled as edges.
-One common assumption is that the users form several communities based on their own preferences, such as the user's political view, music genre preferences, or whether the user is a cat or dog person.
-Another common assumption, often referred to as \emph{homophily} in prior literature, suggests that two nodes from the same community are more likely to be connected than those from different communities \citep{goldenberg2010survey,hoff2008modeling, krivitsky2009representing}.
-The core task of community detection, also known as graph clustering, is to partition the nodes into communities based on the observed edge information \citep{abbe2017community, ke2018information, fortunato2010community}.
+One can note that the generic structure and organization of social media resemble certain network models, for instance, the Erdos-Renyi model, the stochastic block model, the latent space model, the random dot product model \citep{goldenberg2010survey, newman2002random, young2007random}.
+The analogy comes from the fact that, in a social network each user can be modeled as an \emph{entity}, and the interaction of users can be modeled as edges.
+One common assumption is that nodes belong to different groups.
+In social networks this can be users' political view, music genre preferences, or whether the user is a cat or dog person.
+Another common assumption, often referred to as \emph{homophily} in prior literature, suggests that entities from the same group are more likely to be connected with each other than those from different groups \citep{goldenberg2010survey,hoff2008modeling, krivitsky2009representing}.
+The core task of \emph{inference}, also known as graph partitioning, is to partition the nodes into groups based on the observed interaction information \citep{abbe2017community, ke2018information, fortunato2010community}.

-In this paper, we are particularly interested in the Latent Space Model first proposed in \citet{hoff2002latent}.
-In the Latent Space Model, there exists a small number of communities, and the label for each node (i.e., which community the node belongs to) is chosen randomly.
-After node labels are determined, each node is associated with a latent vector.
-It is natural to assume that for nodes from the same community, their associated latent vectors follow the same probability distribution \citep{ke2018information}.
-Finally, two nodes are randomly connected depending on the distance between their corresponding latent vectors.
-That is, nodes that are in the same community are more likely to be connected, than nodes in different communities.
-Note that we do not observe the node labels nor the latent vectors.

-One of the most studied problems for network models is \emph{exact recovery} \citep{abbe2017community}.
-Prior works have analyzed the necessary conditions for exact recovery in various network models.
-For instance, \citet{mossel2012stochastic, abbe2016exact} provide information-theoretic lower bounds for exact recovery for the Stochastic Block Model. \citet{ke2018information} provides similar bounds for the Latent Space Model, the Preferential Attachment Model, the Small-World Model, among others.
-Many previous works have also proposed efficient algorithms for exact recovery for the Stochastic Block Model; a partial list of works includes \citet{abbe2016exact, bandeira2018random, hajek2016achieving, chen2014statistical}.